 As part of its system-wide improvements to the school district's buildings, MSDWT has implemented a drinking water management protocol.
 In consultation with environmental professionals, we have implemented the following steps to ensure the safety of our drinking water supply for all users.
 In order to avoid any erroneous assumptions, the District is providing this public notice that the use of lab, classroom or other sinks for drinking water purposes is prohibited.
 These sinks may come in contact with chemicals, paint or other disposable matters which may be of the nature that should not be ingested.
 Limiting drinking water use to fountains, which are available in all school buildings, will allow the District to best manage and maintain the safety of its drinking water supply.
-Each elementary school has filtered water in their bottle-filler station.
 Use of outdoor drinking water spigots will be limited to designated sources, which will be identified by appropriate signage.